Varying Permeability Model

+Several variations of the algorithm have been used in mobile and desktop dive planning software and in dive computers.

 Theoretical basis

 The VPM presumes that microscopic bubble nuclei always exist in water and tissues that contain water.
-Any nuclei larger than a specific "critical" size, which is related to the maximum dive depth (exposure pressure), will grow upon decompression when the diver ascends.
-The VPM aims to minimize the total volume of these growing bubbles by keeping the external pressure large, and the inspired inert gas partial pressures low during decompression.
-The model depends on the assumptions that different sizes of bubbles exist within the body; that the larger bubbles require less reduction in pressure to begin to grow than smaller ones; and that fewer large bubbles exist than smaller ones.
-These are used to construct an algorithm that provides decompression schedules designed to allow the larger, growing bubbles to be eliminated before they can cause problems.
+Any nuclei larger than a specific "critical" size, which is related to the maximum dive depth (exposure pressure), will grow during decompression when the diver ascends.
+The VPM aims to minimize the total volume of these growing bubbles by keeping the external pressure sufficiently large and the inspired inert gas partial pressures relatively low during decompression.
+The model depends on the assumptions that different sizes of bubbles exist within the body, that the larger bubbles require less reduction in pressure to begin to grow than smaller ones, and that fewer large bubbles exist than smaller ones.
+These assumptions can be used to construct an algorithm that provides decompression schedules, designed to eliminate the larger, growing bubbles before they cause problems.

+Varying permeability refers to the layer of molecules surrounding the bubbles, which may vary in permeability to gas molecules in the bubble and the surrounding medium, and which affect the diffusion of gases between the surroundings and the bubble, and the variation of compressibility of the bubble under changes of pressure.